Buying Goods or Services

 - Procurement Services must obtain three (3) or more quotes

-- Must be no preferred or strategic supplier available and requisition must well define need and specification
+- There must be no preferred or strategic supplier available, and the requisition must clearly define the need and specifications

 - A purchase order is required